 Social media emerges as the dominant channel through which 60% of respondents discover new products and promotions, highlighting the importance of digital marketing strategies in the retail sector.
 Retailers could use data science to analyze social media trends and customer engagement to optimize their advertising efforts.

-Question 6: Which type of payment method do you prefer when shopping online?

 Payment Method Number of Respondents Percentage (%)

 Credit/Debit Card 50 50

 Digital Wallets 35 35

 COD (Cash on Delivery) 10 10

 Bank Transfers 5 5